xsamar/EmployeePolls/README.md

-# Chirper Project

-This repo is a code-along with the first project in the React Nanodegree program.

-Most of the commits in this repository correspond to videos in the program.
+## Employee Polls Project

+This repo contains the code for the Employee Polls app, a project built as part of the React & Redux learning program.
+The app allows users to log in, view polls, answer questions, and create new polls, while managing state efficiently using Redux.

 ## Project Setup

-- Clone the Project.
+- Clone or download the project: `git clone https://github.com/Samars7/EmployeePolls.git`
+- Navigate to the project directory: `cd EmployeePolls`
 - Install the dependencies: `npm install`

+## Launching the Application
+- Start the development server: `npm start`
+- Open the app in your browser at: `http://localhost:3000`

 ## Contributing

-Because this is a code-along project and the commits correspond to specific videos in the program, we will not be accepting pull requests.

-If you feel like there's a major problem, please open an issue to discuss the problem and potential resolution.
+This project is built as part of a learning program, and thus, we are not accepting pull requests.
+If you encounter any issues or have suggestions, feel free to open an issue to discuss the problem and potential solutions.

 ## License